NZA-Just-GIS/THOLCADS-Zoning/tables/README.md

 # Organization
 Data housed in this folder are produced partially or wholly from manual processes.
+These tables are necessary inputs that are called in by the scripts.
 Upon running the code in the `scripts` folder, this folder will be further populated with a GeoJSON file imported from the [Digital Scholarship Lab (DSL)](https://dsl.richmond.edu/panorama/redlining/#loc=4/40.886/-105.499&text=downloads).

 - `holc_cities.csv` - contains information about cities mapped in the HOLC's City Survey Program.
 Columsn are as follows:
   - `state` - state that the city is in.